If you like noodles, you'll like this.

 chili sauce or Sriracha hot sauce

-Place the onion through star anise in a medium pot on high heat and dry roast until fragrant, about 2 minutes, stirring throughout.
+Place the onion, shallots, garlic, ginger, cinnamon stick, peppercorns, cloves, and star anise in a medium pot on high heat and dry roast until fragrant, about 2 minutes, stirring throughout.

 Then add 1 tsp oil and continue to sauté for another 60 seconds before adding 5 cups water and crushing in one vegetable bouillon cube.
 Bring to a boil, the reduce to a simmer for 25 min to allow the flavours to meld, partly covered.

 Prepare the tofu by heating oil in a non-stick pan on high heat, and sprinkle salt to evenly distribute.
 Then add the sliced tofu to the pan, decrease the heat the heat to medium-high and do not disturb until golden, about 5-8 minutes.
 Then flip and allow other side to cook; again, do not disturb until golden, about 5 min.
 Remove from heat and set aside.

 Add a strainer to the top of a large pot on medium-high heat and drain the broth from step #2, straining out the onions, garlic, ginger and spices.
 To this broth, add the soy sauce through mushrooms, and partly cover, allowing to simmer for about 5 minutes.

 While the veggies cook, add the rice noodles to a small pot on high heat and cover with boiling water.
 Allow to cook until al dente, about 1 minute.
 Drain and set aside.

 To prepare the noodle bowl, simply divide the noodles between the bowls, ladle veggies and broth on top, add the cooked tofu and load the bowl full with all the garnish.
 By favourites are the fresh basil, hoisin sauce, bean sprouts and chili sauce.
 Serve immediately and enjoy while hot!